sebw/blog-old.wains.be/index.md

 ![](https://blog.wains.be/images/redhat.png)

-I'm a senior consultant at Red Hat, the Open Source company.
+I'm a cloud and infrastructure senior consultant at Red Hat, the Open Source company.

 To learn more about our consulting service, check [https://www.redhat.com/en/services/consulting](https://www.redhat.com/en/services/consulting).